JayH5/frombot-design-doc/specifying-digests.md

 ## Digest in a "metadata" comment
 It could be possible just to add a comment to the Dockerfile with the image digest.
 This wouldn't be picked up by Docker itself, but a separate tool could.
 Most importantly, the Git repository would track the digest of the `FROM` tag.

+The comment could be parsed by a small command line tool.
+The tool would then make sure that the image with the given digest is pulled before the build is run.

 Something like:
 ```dockerfile
 # frombot: sha256:ca74abc54d21a6f1f16aaa483b931fe2f536eff5b9b5e77856c61173969605d2